 Financial infidelity can be more than just hiding cash in a cookie jar or spending cash when your spouse is not aware.
 Secret credit can also be financial infidelity: secret bank accounts, secret credit cards, secret loans, etc. Some are more obviously crossing the line more than others but they are all breaking trust within a relationship.

 And finally, financial infidelity can also be about control.
 Is there one person who is controlling all the money, all the accounts, all the passwords?
 Control can be a huge form of financial infidelity.

-#2 If you are the person committing it – ask yourself why, confess and stop
+#2 If you are the person committing it – ask yourself why, confess, and stop

 If you do this “Sniff Test” and find that there is financial infidelity in your relationship, the second thing you must know is… it IS going to hurt or ruin your relationship.
 There is NO WAY to get around it.

-Financial infidelity is like sexual infidelity, it can start with flirting and then you are in a full blown affair in six months.
+Financial infidelity is like sexual infidelity, it can start with flirting, and then you are in a full-blown affair in six months.
 A lot of times it starts with “I promise you I will only hit Starbucks twice a week!”
 And then, it goes to seven.
 It starts with, “I just have this $500 credit card that is for my personal emergencies” and in a few years it goes to $15,000.
 You are going to get found out!

 The problem is both that you are creating financial instability but also that you are lying to your spouse.

-If you are committing financial infidelity the first thing is to decide to stop and just go tell your spouse because they will find out anyways.
+If you are committing financial infidelity the first thing is to decide to stop and just go tell your spouse because they will find out anyway.
 Financial infidelity is the thing that is happening but the bottom line is the trust is broken and relationships are built on trust.

-#3 If you are on the recipient side then what are you doing that is driving your spouse to commit it financial infidelity?
+#3 If you are on the recipient side then what are you doing that is driving your spouse to commit financial infidelity?

 Take these three points and make sure to rid your marriage of financial infidelity today!